 Are we the only ones noticing an increase in plant-based eggs news?

 Chicken eggs have been a staple in the majority of people’s households for decades.
-Indeed, consumers across all continents use eggs thanks to their adaptability to create innumerous recipes.
+Consumers across all continents use eggs thanks to their adaptability to create innumerous recipes.
 In 2020, global production of eggs surpassed the previous year by 2.7%, reaching 116M tonnes, and is set to continue expanding.
 The forecast is to reach 138M tonnes by 2030.
 China leads global consumption of eggs at 58.6M tonnes in 2020, almost 9 times higher than the US, second-ranked in production and consumption.
 China is also the first in the world for per capita consumption with 40kg per year per person.

 However, this industry that is projected to value $227.39 billion in 2021, does not come without controversies.
-Indeed, consumers’ awareness of the cruelty inflicted on animals in order to achieve these astonishing high production numbers is growing.
+Truly, consumers’ awareness of the cruelty inflicted on animals in order to achieve these astonishing high production numbers is growing.
 This increased knowledge of animal cruelty, in addition to other health reasons, is leading people to be more and more curious and adapt to a plant-based diet.
 We often hear more about meat alternatives, but the egg substitute market is on the rise, expected to reach $1.15bn by 2022.
-In 2020, the plant-based egg sector is worth $27 million, growing 168 percent from 2019-2020.
+In 2020, the plant-based egg sector was worth $27 million, growing 168 percent from 2019-2020.